PatrickStephansen/reactive-synth-bitcrusher/README.md

 # reactive-synth-bitcrusher

-WASM implementation of a bitcrusher audio processing node compatible with the web audio API
+WASM implementation of a bitcrusher audio processing node compatible with the web audio API.
+Created for [reactive-synth](https://github.com/PatrickStephansen/reactive-synth), but usable elsewhere if I ever document how.

+The bitcrusher is AudioWorkletProcessor that reduces precision at sample level imitating a storage format with less bits available for storing each sample.
+Different modes change the behaviour for non-whole-number bit depths.

 ## build